 - Lead to a practical and defensible approach to viably assessing and managing problem sites which has community and regulatory acceptance.

-Initial areas of interest on which SIG-NAL will initially focus are:
+Initial areas of interest on which the group are initially focusing are:

 1. Site characterisation